-Health Effects of Absorbed Radiation.
-Patients with an absorbed radiation dose of less than 0.5 Gy are often considered unexposed “worried well” and can be safely evacuated or sent home.
+Figure 1.
+Health Effects and Treatment Options of Absorbed Radiation.
+Patients with an absorbed radiation dose of less than 0.5 Gy are unexposed “concerned public” and can be safely evacuated or sent home.
 Scarce resources are best focused on patients with greater than 2 Gy but less than 6 Gy.
 These patients are likely to experience symptoms of acute radiation syndrome (ARS), which can be mitigated through treatment with granulocyte colony-stimulating factor (GCSF) and antibiotics.
-Absorbed doses above 6 Gy are usually fatal.
-(Coleman et al.)
+Absorbed doses above 6 Gy are usually fatal, and treatment other than palliative care is recommended only if adequate resources exist.
+(Coleman, et. al.)

 Acute Radiation Syndrome (ARS) is an illness caused by exposure to radiation across most or all of a patient’s body.
 The dose of radiation must be high (above 0.7 Gy) and occur over a very short period of time (from seconds to several minutes).
 The hematopoietic system is affected first followed by the gastrointestinal (GI) tract and the neurologic system at higher doses.
 Diagnosing ARS can be difficult because the initial symptoms are not specific, and they may not occur for hours or days after exposure.